CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 If you have many switches and need the VLAN across all the switches, you can specify a unique IP address on all the SVIs in the subnet, or you can use the anycast gateway with VRR.
 To conserve IP addresses, repeat physical IP addresses on a switch or switch pair (if you use MLAG).

-The IP neighbor table on the hosts and the switches look like this:
+The IP neighbor table on the hosts and the switches looks like this:

 {{< tabs "TABID03 ">}}